-A dividend reinvestment plan abbreviated as DRIP or sometimes DRP is a plan offered by a corporation which allows shareholders to reinvest their cash dividends into additional company shares.
+A dividend reinvestment plan abbreviated as DRP or sometimes DRIP is a plan offered by a corporation that allows shareholders to reinvest their cash dividends into additional company shares.
 Usually, shareholders receive cash dividends as a form of reward for owning stock in a corporation.
 However, with a DRIP, in lieu of those cash dividends, shareholders can instead opt to purchase and acquire additional stock in the company.

 In most cases, a dividend reinvestment plan allows investors to purchase shares commission-free and at a significant discount to the current share price.

 The things you need to do when applying for a DRP are: